timayabi2020/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSite.md

   - `[ParentReference <IMicrosoftGraphItemReference>]`: itemReference
   - `[WebUrl <String>]`: URL that displays the resource in the browser.
 Read-only.

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-LASTMODIFIEDBYUSER `<IMicrosoftGraphUser>`: user
+LASTMODIFIEDBYUSER <IMicrosoftGraphUser>: user
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: